Wind Turbine Generator

 All these electrical machines are electromechanical devices that work on Faraday’s law of electromagnetic induction.
 That is they operate through the interaction of a magnetic flux and an electric current, or flow of charge.
 As this process is reversible, the same machine can be used as a conventional electrical motor for converting the electrical power into mechanical power, or as a generator converting the mechanical power back into the electrical power.

-The electrical machine most commonly used for wind turbines applications are those acting as generators, with synchronous generators and induction generators (as shown) being commonly used in larger wind turbine generators, while smaller and home made wind turbines tend to use a low speed DC generator or Dynamo as they are small, cheap and a lot easier to connect up.
+The electrical machine most commonly used for wind turbines applications are those acting as generators, with synchronous generators and induction generators (as shown) being commonly used in larger wind turbine generator systems.
+Usually the smaller or home made wind turbines tend to use a low speed DC generator or Dynamo as they are small, cheap and a lot easier to connect up.

 So does it make a difference what type of electrical generator we can use to produce wind power.
 The simple answer is both Yes and No, as it all depends upon the type of system and application you want.
 The low voltage DC output from a generator or older style dynamo can be used to charge batteries while the higher AC sinusoidal output from an alternator can be connected directly to the local grid.